 Irritable bowel syndrome (IBS) is a digestive disorder that many people have, but few people talk about.
 It is estimated that IBS affects up to 15% of the population with its symptoms of chronic abdominal pain and major disturbance of bowel functioning.
 IBS can entail bouts of urgent diarrhea, episodes of chronic constipation, or a pattern of alternating between the two.
 IBS is considered a functional disorder, in that it involves a malfunction in how the intestinal system works, but doesn’t show up in any visible disease process or tissue damage.
 If you have IBS, you know first hand how intense the disorder can be and how it can cause significant disruption in the ability to attend to the tasks of daily life.

 Researchers are not yet quite clear why people develop IBS.
 Often the disorder manifests itself following a severe bout of gastroenteritis, otherwise known as the stomach flu.
 Sometimes symptoms appear after the experience of an extremely stressful event.
-A high incidence of IBS in adults were the victim of sexual or physical abuse in childhood.
+A high incidence of IBS in seen in adults who were the victim of sexual or physical abuse in childhood.
 As you can see, stress and IBS often go hand in hand, but the relationship is not yet fully understood.
-New research avenues are looking at dysfunction in the neurochemical systems of the gut and the brain to better understand the role that stress plays in the onset and maintenance of IBS symptoms.
+Researchers are looking at dysfunction in the communication systems of the gut and the brain, as well as the role of gut bacteria in the onset and maintenance of IBS symptoms.

-Essential Reading from Dr. Bolen, Your IBS Guide:
+Essential Reading from Dr. Bolen, Your IBS Expert: